OfficeDev/Property-Inspection-Code-Sample/README.md

 - Inspectors

 **Users**
-- Inspector: Rob Barker alias: robb
+- Inspector: Rob Barker - alias: robb
-- Dispatcher: Katie Jordan alias: katiej
+- Dispatcher: Katie Jordan - alias: katiej
-- Repair Person: Ron Gabel alias: rong
+- Repair Person: Ron Gabel - alias: rong
-- Property Owner: Margaret Au alias: marga
+- Property Owner: Margaret Au - alias: marga
-- Inspector: Alisa Lawyer alias: alisal
+- Inspector: Alisa Lawyer - alias: alisal
-- Repair Person: Chris Gray alias: chrisg
+- Repair Person: Chris Gray - alias: chrisg
-- Property Owner: Steven Wright alias: stevenw
+- Property Owner: Steven Wright - alias: stevenw
+- Property Owner: Dan Jump - alias: danj
+- Property Owner: Chris Johnson - alias: chrisj
+- Property Owner: Carol Troup - alias: carolt

 	**Running Demo With A Single User Account**

-	If your tenancy does not support multiple users because you do not have 7 licenses available you can run the demo with a single user account.
+	If your tenancy does not support multiple users because you do not have 10 licenses available you can run the demo with a single user account.
 In this case, the account must meet the following requirements:

 	- User is a global tenant admin
-	- User is is granted the licenses necessary to support the scenario (See the Grant Licenses section below for more details)
+	- User is is granted the licenses necessary to support the scenario
 	- User is added to the Inspectors and Repair People Azure Active Directory Groups

-	Additionally, in a single user scenario, the accounts set in the web.config file for the My App, as well as all the configuration variables for all the mobile apps should use the single user account.
+	Additionally, in a single user scenario, the accounts set in the web.config file for the web app, as well as all the configuration variables for all the mobile apps should use the single user account.

 8. Next, click the **Create Sample Data** link in the top menu.
 Then, click the **Populate** button.